A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Methodology

 where $lstm\_block (\cdot)$ is the function of a memory block in LSTM.
 We concatenate the two hidden states corresponding to the same word together as the Bi-LSTM hidden state.
-For example, the Bi-LSTM hidden state $\dot{h}_t$ of the $t$-th word $w_t$ is:
+Thus, the Bi-LSTM hidden state $\dot{\boldsymbol{h}}_t$ of the $t$-th word $w_t$ is: